Austria has a long-standing and well-established system and practice of disputes and litigation in tax matters.

 Most Austrian DTCs are limited to income tax, CIT and property taxes.
 Additionally, there are some DTCs dealing with inheritance taxes (which are still in force, although Austria no longer levies inheritance tax).

 Under the Austrian DTCs Austrian taxation rights may be limited or excluded.
 Hence, the Austrian DTC network may provide protection for a non-Austrian taxpayer investing into Austria.
-However, Austrian tax laws often require substance and beneficial ownership in order to be able to rely on tax reliefs.
+However, Austrian tax laws often require substance and beneficial ownership to be able to rely on tax reliefs.

 X OUTLOOK AND CONCLUSIONS